aidenbg/TypeFX/README.md

 txt is the text you wanna write

-time controls how fast it writes
+time controls how slow it writes

   -The higher the time the slower it writes out